 Nevertheless, the county seemed to spend a great deal of time discussing with Dorsey the concept of rescuing, when they could have easily dismantled her claim of being a rescue through simply establishment of facts.
 If by claiming she was rescuing and adopting out, was Dorsey claiming that she was running a charity or a nonprofit?
 If so, there is a simple series of questions to determine the validity of that claim (see The Equiery’s digital archives for tips on finding legitimate rescue stables), but they were not asked.

 Was Hope a hard keeper, or had the plaintiffs intentionally not fed her?
 Dunlap spent a considerable amount of time attempting to establish that the plaintiffs knowingly underfed the horse known as Hope.
 The plaintiffs and Animal Control agree that, when Hope was purchased at the Camelot Feed Lot in New Jersey on March 27, the mare was underweight.
 Likewise, both sides agree that the horse was severely underweight and malnourished when seized on June 4.
 Dunlap, perhaps in an effort to be able to later press criminal charges, was apparently trying to establish that either Dorsey or Sweeney intentionally underfed Hope by submitting as evidence a variety of sale photos and videos of the horse placed on various internet sites in April.
 However, for every photo or video submitted into evidence by the county that the mare known as Hope looked to be in good flesh in April, Dorsey was able to provide a date stamped photo on her phone that bolstered her argument that she was having ongoing problems putting weight on the horse, and noted that all the photos being submitted by the county as proof that the mare was in good flesh showed the mare saddled or otherwise obscured her true body condition.
+Photographic and video evidence is not as concrete as many people believe and many images need to be analyzed by Video Forensic Experts before they can be used in court because photos can be so misleading.
 Using marketing photos as proof that a horse was in good flesh seemed rather weak evidence, as who would use for the purposes of marketing a horse with a $6,000 asking price photos in which the horse actually looked ribby?
 It was easy for the Sweeney/Dorsey attorney to establish that the sales photos were irrelevant.
 However, the fact that Dorsey was attempting to sell (or “adopt out”), immediately after its purchase from a feed lot a horse that she testified that she knew was underweight did undermine her claims of being a “rescue” interested in saving and rehabilitating the horses and adopting them out to good homes.

 The Death of Big Rig